 Jan Monken’s mother, Dorothy Rixmann Miller, was the 25th May Fete Queen.
 At that time May Fete was held outdoors and Dorothy made her own dress and train.
 Her daughters, Jan, Melissa, and Wendy, were all attendants their junior year.

 Kim Monken McMillian’s daughter, Megan Marcum, was a flower girl for Stacey Smudrick, a freshman attendant and May Fete Queen.
-Her sister, Andrea Walton, was freshman attendant that same year.
+Her sister, Andrea Walton, was a freshman attendant the same year that Megan was queen.
 Both girls were involved with dances when they weren’t on the court.
-Last year Megan’s kids, Hadley and Eli Marcum, served as scepter bearer and crown bearer.
+Lance and Megan’s kids, Hadley and Eli Marcum, served as scepter bearer and crown bearer.